Gnosder/Gaming/LotFP/B1 - Humble Begginings.md

     The double doors at the end of the room open out into a short hallway that end abruptly at a brick wall.
 Red light shines through cracks in the masonry and a the sound of running water can be heard on the otherside of the wall.
 The brick wall blocks aaccess to the cistern proper.

 ### Broderick
 	At this point Broderick is falling apart and descending into madness.
 His fragile ego cannot handle what has happened.
 He must check moral with each encouter and each time he is asked questions about Wrath or the Cistern.
 Failing a moral check requires him to check madness.
+If he makes it into the heart room he has a burst of maddness and attempts to take the heart.
+He gets attacked and killed by the shark demon.
 	Broderick knows the following:
         * Cisterns rare are portals into the chaos.
         * Cisterns are created and powered by powerful wrath crystals called wrath heart.